 His previous federal government positions include service as a Staff Assistant to President Lyndon Johnson from July 1967 to January 1969; and as a law clerk to Justice John M. Harlan of the Supreme Court of the United States from 1965 to 1967.
 In addition, Mr. Nimetz served as a Commissioner of the Port Authority of New York and New Jersey (1975 to 1977), and as Chairman of the United Nations Development Corporation (a New York City public corporation) as an appointee of Mayors Koch and Dinkins (1986-1994).
 He served in 1974 as executive director of NY Governor-elect Hugh Carey's transition.

-Mr. Nimetz received degrees from Williams College and the Harvard Law School where he was president of the Harvard Law Review.
-He also has an M.A. from Balliol College, Oxford University, where he was a Rhodes Scholar.
+Mr. Nimetz earned degrees from Williams College and the Harvard Law School where he was president of the Harvard Law Review.
+He also earned an M.A. from Balliol College, Oxford University, where he was a Rhodes Scholar.

-Mr. Nimetz serves as a member of the Council on Foreign Relations, member and former chair of the Center for Democracy and Reconciliation in Southeast Europe, a trustee of both Central European University and American University of Central Asia, chair of the SUNY Levin Institute, a director of Green City Force, a Brooklyn-based training organization for youths, a trustee of the Rubin Museum of Art, a trustee of National Committee on American Foreign Policy, a director of Americans for Oxford, Inc., and a member of the Advisory Committee of the Center for Development Economics at Williams College.
-He is also a director of Renren, Inc., a China-based social networking company listed on the NYSE, and of Knight Capital Group, Inc. He served previously as founding chair of World Resources Institute, a trustee of Williams College, a director of The Charles H. Revson Foundation, a trustee of Committee for Economic Development, and a director of The Nature Conservancy of New York, and several corporations.
+Mr. Nimetz serves as a member of the Council on Foreign Relations, member and former chair of the Center for Democracy and Reconciliation in Southeast Europe, a trustee of both Central European University and American University of Central Asia, co-chair of Green City Force, a Brooklyn-based training organization for youths, a trustee of the Rubin Museum of Art, a trustee of National Committee on American Foreign Policy, a director of Americans for Oxford, Inc., and a member of the Advisory Committee of the Center for Development Economics at Williams College.
+He is also a director of Renren, Inc., a China-based social networking company listed on the NYSE, and of TriPlus Services, Inc., a third-party administrator of life and health insurance products.
+He served previously as a director of Knight Capital Group, Inc., Zagat Survey, Inc. and Multiplan, Inc,. and as a founding chair of World Resources Institute, a trustee of Williams College, a director of The Charles H. Revson Foundation, a trustee of Committee for Economic Development, chair of the SUNY Global Advisory Board, and a director of The Nature Conservancy of New York.

 Mr. Nimetz is married and has a daughter and a son.